 All MS students specializing in Human Factors Engineering/Ergonomics are eligible to participate in the program.
 Additional benefits of this training include a multidisciplinary learning experience, project experiences at local industrial worksites, networking with OS&H professionals, and continuing education certification courses at the Atlantic OSHA Training Center, which is located at UB at no extra cost to the student.

 Stipends and tuition scholarships are available to qualified U.S. students who participate in this program.
 Those interested in applying for a Trainee Fellowship must first be successfully admitted into the MS Program and then should contact Dr. Lora Cavuoto for specific information about the application process.

-Trainees must be MS students of the Industrial and Systems Engineering Program in the Human Factors/Ergonomics concentration.
-In addition to the HFE core course requirements (IE 507 and IE 531) and to fufill other MS course requirements, trainees complete the following:
+Trainees must be MS students of the Industrial and Systems Engineering Program.
+To fulfill the MS course requirements, trainees complete the following:

 Students also complete the following as a trainee: